 A tumour can take years to appear.
 However, others grow rapidly and appear anywhere in the body.
-The most common sites are the lungs, pancreas, appendix, small intestine, and rectum.
+Still, the most common sites are the lungs, pancreas, appendix, small intestine, and rectum.

 What Are the Symptoms of Neuroendocrine Tumours (NETs)?

 NETs are, in general, asymptomatic in their initial stages.
-So their discovery is usually fortuitous unless it generates symptoms or pain.
-Common cancer symptoms such as fatigue, weight loss, and loss of appetite may be experienced if you have a neuroendocrine tumour (NET).
+So their discovery is usually fortuitous unless it generates symptoms or pain according to the location that occurs.
+Common symptoms of cancer such as fatigue, weight loss, and loss of appetite may be experienced.

 The symptoms of the neuroendocrine tumour – if it is localised – are manifested by recurrent pain in the area, reddish, thickened skin, nausea, vomiting, cough or hoarseness, changes in bowel habits, jaundice, unusual bleeding.

 Hyperglycemia/hypoglycemia, diarrhoea, skin rash, facial flushing, confusion, anxiety, ulcer disease, dizziness, tremors are other symptoms that an individual may experience.
 Some symptoms are usually more specific according to the type of NET that is possessed.

 How Are Neuroendocrine Tumours (NETs) Diagnosed?

 Our doctor may request a 24-hour urine test to reveal a serotonin breakdown product (5-HIAA or 5-hydroxy indole acetic acid).
 Doctors may also order a blood test to measure fasting serum Chromogranin A levels.